hundredrabbits/Orca/README.md

 For example, `:25C`, is a **C note, on the 5th octave, through the 3rd MIDI channel**, `:04c`, is a **C# note, on the 4th octave, through the 1st MIDI channel**.
 Velocity is an optional value from `0`(0/127) to `g`(127/127).
 Note length is the number of frames during which a note remains active.
 See it in action with [midi.orca](https://github.com/hundredrabbits/Orca/blob/master/examples/_midi.orca).

-If you are on Windows, use something like [loopMidi](http://www.tobias-erichsen.de/software/loopmidi.html) to help routing midi signal across applications.

 ## MIDI CC

 The [MIDI CC](https://www.sweetwater.com/insync/continuous-controller/) operator `^` takes 3 inputs('channel, 'knob, 'value).